mubashirzamir/docker-compose-laravel/README.md

-# Acknowledgements

-This project is based on the [docker-compose-laravel](https://github.com/aschmelyun/docker-compose-laravel) repository by aschmelyun, with improvements and customizations for my personal development workflow.

 # docker-compose-laravel

-Docker compose workflow for Laravel development using the following services:
+Zero dependency docker compose workflow for Laravel development using the following services:

 - Nginx
 - PHP-FPM